DzmityKozich/Cinema/README.md

 ## Description
 This app imitate buying of tickets on movies in cinemas.
 User can: create an account, brows pages of movies or cinemas, buy tickets on seances, top up the account also there is list of all cinemas and movies.
+On ticket purchase page user can see which places are taken or selected by other users.
 There is filtering movies by genre and pagination of pages.
 Admin can: add new films, add new cinemas, add seances also there is possibility of sending emails for all users or for one.